 - CO1.
-Design the combinational logic circuits for the Boolean expressions and interpret the De Morgan's laws. - CO2.
-Analyze and design arithmetic circuits and interpret the basic structure of computer systems. - CO3.
-Distinguish & develop machine instructions and programs using various addressing modes. - CO4.
-Interpret the organization of input and output devices. - CO5.
-Analyze the working of various memory systems and design the internal organization of a memory chip.
+Design the combinational logic circuits for the Boolean expressions by using basic gates, universal gates and interpret the De Morgan's laws, conversion etc., - CO2.
+Interpret the working of various arithmetic circuits, design a few of them and differentiate the basic structure of computer systems. - CO3.
+Distinguish the machine instructions in various formats & develop machine programs using various addressing modes. - CO4.
+Differentiate the organization of input/output devices, handling interrupts and the data transfer operations. - CO5.
+Discriminate the structure of various types of memory cells, their organization into chips, the working principle of different types of memory and design the internal organization of a chip.